Configuring Parallels RAS RDSH Servers for use with AppsAnywhere

 The steps in this article apply to Windows Server 2008 R2 and later.

 Addition, removal and management of the RDSH servers within the RAS farm is completed by customers

 AppsAnywhere client deployment and upgrades on the RDSH servers are the customer's responsibility

 AppsAnywhere Support cannot install and manage the clients or RDSH servers for customers

 The latest AppsAnywhere Client and Cloudpaging Player installers can be obtained from Latest Releases.

-It is recommended that you use a managed deployment method such as Group Policy or SCCM to perform the installation of the AppsAnywhere Client and Cloudpaging Player.
-This will allow you to easily carry out future updates on an RDSH server(s).
+It is recommended to follow Deploying AppsAnywhere Client and use a managed deployment method such as Group Policy or SCCM to perform the installation of the AppsAnywhere Client and Cloudpaging Player.

 Publishing the AppsAnywhere Launcher(s) in Parallels RAS